Important Terms You Need to Know

 Examples:

 Professional Indemnity sections are usually limited to a maximum amount for any one claim.
-However if the insured purchases a policy with a $1,000,000 Limit of Indemnity, and the policy contains one Automatic Reinstatement the policy provides cover for Claims aggregating up to $2,000,000 during the policy period, subject to any one Claim being no greater than $1,000,000.
+However, if the insured purchases a policy with a $1,000,000 Limit of Indemnity, and the policy contains one Automatic Reinstatement, then the policy provides cover for Claims aggregating up to $2,000,000 during the policy period.
+This is subject to any one Claim being no greater than $1,000,000.

-Public Liability sections are usually limited to a maximum amount for any one claim (or series of claims from the one incident), but is generally unlimited in the number of claims that it will respond to in any one policy year.
-So a policy with a $20m limit will provide $20m to each and every unrelated public liability claim.
+Public Liability sections are usually limited to a maximum amount for any one claim (or series of claims from the one incident).
+However, it is generally unlimited in the number of claims that it will respond to in any one policy year.
+So a policy with a $20m limit will provide $20m to each unrelated public liability claim.

 Product Liability sections are usually limited to a maximum amount for any one claim and for all claims in any one policy year.
-So a policy with a $20m limit will only provide a maximum of $20m regardless of how many claims are made.
+This means that a policy with a $20m limit will only provide a maximum of $20m, regardless of how many claims are made.
 This is often referred to as “in the aggregate”.

 Retroactive Date